docker/docs/installation/install-production.md

     | key.pem  | Your UCP controller private key.                                                  |

-## Step 5: Install the UCP controller
+## Step 5: Install UCP

 To install UCP you use the `docker/ucp` image.
-This image has commands to install, configure, and backup UCP.
+This image has commands to install, configure, backup and restore UCP.
 To find what commands and options are available, check the [reference documentation](../reference/install.md).

+UCP can be either installed on top of an existing Docker Swarm Mode cluster, or from scratch.
+In both cases, UCP controllers are installed on top of Swarm Mode managers.

-To install UCP:
+To install UCP on an existing swarm-mode cluster:

-1. Log in to the machine where you want to install UCP.
+1. Log in to a shell session on one of the cluster's manager nodes

 2. Use the `docker/ucp install` command to install UCP.